-The International Private Equity and Venture Capital (IPEV) guidelines for valuation principles have been updated and published recently (here) as a consultation paper for immediate adoption by the industry.
+The International Private Equity and Venture Capital (IPEV) guidelines for valuation principles have been updated and published recently (here) for immediate adoption by the industry.
 It updates and extends the previous guidelines issued four years ago.

 The investment world has seen enormous change in recent years and there are a number of fundamental pillars that have contributed to this.

 Firstly, we have gone through many seismic financial events, the most significant in the last ten years being the financial crisis of 2008.
 Despite some more “normal” years since that date it is generally accepted that markets cannot expect to post returns enjoyed during the 1980s and 1990s on a regular basis.